 The Berkeley Law Trial Team is one of the top-ranked law school mock trial programs nationwide.
 On the team, students have the opportunity to hone their advocacy and develop their skills as trial lawyers.
 The Trial Team travels across the country to represent Berkeley Law in prestigious civil and criminal trial competitions.

-The team also hosts two internal competitions: the 1L Bales Trial Competition, an introductory mock trial competition open to all Berkeley 1L students, and the Pahlke Internal Trial Competition (PINT), a biannual advanced mock trial competition open to members of the Trial Team.
+The team also supports two internal competitions: the 1L Bales Trial Competition, an introductory mock trial competition open to all Berkeley 1L students, and the Pahlke Internal Trial Competition (PINT), an advanced mock trial competition open to members of the Trial Team.

 On the Trial Team, students learn how to prepare a case for trial.
 They review legal documents, witness statements, and physical evidence.
 In competition they argue motions, deliver opening statements, conduct direct and cross examinations, and deliver closing arguments.
 All new members participate in the Trial Competitions class, taught by program director and trial lawyer Spencer Pahlke.
 All competition teams are coached by our exceptional Trial Team alumni.